Site icon The Mac Security Blog

 Thankfully, the Apple Watch lineup is much simpler.

-Don’t buy any Apple Watch Series 3 or older.
+Don’t buy any Apple Watch Series 5 or older, or Apple Watch SE (1st generation).
 These devices are no longer getting security updates.

-Be cautious about deals on Apple Watch Series 4.
-It’s over 5 years old; it could potentially get cut off from security updates less than a year from now, when Apple releases watchOS 11 next fall.
-So if you buy one, my advice is to only spend as much as you think less than a full year’s usage is worth.
+Be cautious about deals on Apple Watch Series 6, or Apple Watch SE (2nd generation).
+These models will turn five years old and could potentially get cut off from security updates less than a year from now, when Apple releases watchOS 12 in fall 2025.
+So I’d recommend avoiding them; but if you do buy one, my advice is to only spend as much as you think nine months’ usage is worth.

 Beware of outdated Android and ChromeOS devices